 Aisha is a widow.
-She lost her husband after a suicide bomb attack in Maiduguri, and her son in law has also died during the ongoing conflict.
+She lost her husband after a suicide bomb attack in Maiduguri.
+Her son in law has also died during the ongoing conflict.

 "I have 10 children and grandchildren to take care of.
 Without my husband, the only money we have is the money I earn.
 None of my children can help me, they do not have much either.
 I have no help of any kind".

 Aisha earns 3,000 naira a month, about six pounds.
-At another hospital, the visit alone would have cost her 10,000 naira, with the medicines costing another 15,000.
+At another hospital, the visit alone would have cost her 10,000 nairas, with the medicines costing another 15,000.

 Fatima and her 20-month-old baby – she has eight more children and this is the youngest – recently entered Fori.

-She does not know exactly what happened to her child, who was admitted with fever, vomiting and diarrhea.
+She does not know exactly what happened to her child, who was admitted with fever, vomiting and diarrhoea.
 "We don’t have anything to eat”, she apologises, "only corn and guadua/bamboo leaves".

 Malnutrition weakens the entire body and is especially damaging for young children.
 Because it can encourage other ailments or aggravate any existing conditions, MSF also treats conditions such as malaria or meningitis at the centre.